Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

 Once you’re in Montevideo, join a sightseeing tour to get the most out of your short stay.
 The city dates from the early 18th century and has plenty of historic landmarks to visit.
 The Agricola Market, Matriz Cathedral and the Legislative Congress are some of the most iconic sites to discover!

-With directions, food recommendations and insider tips, our Buenos Aires itinerary is the key to a fuss-free vacation.
-With it, you can explore underground tunnels, marvel at icons like the Obelisk and get a taste of the gaucho life — experiences that make Buenos Aires such an awesome city!
+Now you have all of the tips that you need for an unforgettable three days in Buenos Aires.
+With it, you can explore underground tunnels, marvel at icons like the Obelisk, and get a taste of the gaucho life – experiences that make Buenos Aires such an awesome city!

 From the coffee-colored waters of the Tigre Delta to the gleaming steel of Puente de la Mujer, Buenos Aires is a treat for the eyes.
 In fact, with delicious cuisine, dramatic tangos and bustling streets, visiting the city is a sensual experience that’s hard to forget!